2023 Best Value Visual & Performing Arts Master's Degree Schools in the New England Region

 Northeastern excels when it comes to quality.
 It’s ranked in the top 15% of all schools on our Best Visual & Performing Arts Master’s Degree Schools in the New England Region list.

-As a testament to the quality of education it offers, Northeastern University Professional Advancement Network also is in the top 20% of our Best Visual & Performing Arts Master’s Degree Schools in the New England Region ranking.
+Northeastern University Professional Advancement Network also claimed a spot on our Best Visual & Performing Arts Master’s Degree Schools in the New England Region list.
+It’s in the top 20% of all schools in this category.

 With a ranking of #6, Massachusetts College of Art and Design did quite well on this year’s best value schools for visual and performing arts students working on their master’s degree.
 Located in the city of Boston, Massachusetts College of Art and Design is a public college with a small student population.

-Northern Vermont University did quite well in this year’s ranking of the best places for visual and performing arts students to get a master’s degree.
-It came in at #8 on the list.
+With a ranking of #8, Northern Vermont University did quite well on this year’s best value schools for visual and performing arts students working on their master’s degree.
 Located in the rural area of Johnson, Northern Vermont University is a public school with a small student population.

 Dartmouth graduate students pay an average of $59,283 in tuition and fees each year.

-Dartmouth not only placed well in our value ranking, but it is also #2 on our Best Visual & Performing Arts Master’s Degree Schools in the New England Region list.
+Dartmouth also made our Best Visual & Performing Arts Master’s Degree Schools in the New England Region list, coming in at #2.

 Explore the best visual and performing arts colleges for a specific state in the New England region.